ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

 ## KDE Plasma Notes

-- Sometimes Plasma needs to be restarted.
+- Sometimes Plasma may need to be restarted.
 Use these commands to kill and then restart Plasma: `killall plasmashell && kstart5 plasmashell`
 - I've had issues connecting my bluetooth mouse these commands found [here](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/) helped:

     ```sh